-Early detection is critical with sepsis so that it can be treated with antibiotics, but if the symptoms aren’t caught quickly enough the effects can be long lasting and result in organ failure.
+Early detection is critical for sepsis diagnosis so that it can be treated with antibiotics.
+If the symptoms aren’t caught quickly enough the effects can be long lasting and result in organ failure.
 A quarter of all sepsis survivors suffer permanent, life changing after effects and five people are killed every hour in the UK1.

 Who can Suffer from Sepsis?